arpitbatra123/personal-website/posts/hell-yeah-or-no-by-derek-sivers-review-and-notes.md

 ---
-title: Hell yeah or no by Derek Sivers - review and notes
+title: Hell yeah or no by Derek Sivers - review and highlights
 date: 2020-08-29
 tags:
 - book-review